 Natural ingredients do not come in plastic packaging.
-Below is a list of natural ingredients you should include in your zero waste skincare regimen.
+Below is a list of natural ingredients you can include in your zero-waste beauty routine.

 This works as a gentle toner for your face rather than a toner sold in regular stores.

-Aloe vera is a plant that produces gel rich in Vitamin A, C, and E. It’s good for acne-prone skin and contains anti-inflammatory properties that decrease the pain from burns and injuries.
-To include this in your routine, keep an aloe vera plant in your home.
+Aloe vera is a plant that produces gel rich in vitamins A, C, and E. It’s good for acne-prone skin and contains anti-inflammatory properties that decrease the pain from burns and injuries.
+Keep an aloe vera plant in your home to include this in your routine.

-The beauty industry recognizes shea butter for its moisturizing qualities because it possesses fatty acids and emollients that help keep the skin’s elasticity.
+The beauty industry recognizes shea butter for its moisturizing qualities because it contains fatty acids and emollients that help keep skin elasticity.

-Purchase unrefined shea butter as it offers all the natural benefits better than refined ones.
+Purchase unrefined shea butter, as it offers better natural benefits than refined ones.

 This plant-based oil is rich in Vitamin E, which helps protect the skin from UV damage.
-However, pay attention to the type of your skin before applying these ingredients.
+However, pay attention to your skin type before applying these ingredients.
 For example, we do not advise persons prone to eczema to use olive oil.
 Olive oil isn’t good for dry skin and is not healthy for infants1.

 Ground oats, known as colloidal oatmeal, are a popular beauty ingredient.
 Formulators use ground oats in lotions and body washes.
 You can make yours at home by making a paste from half a cup of oatmeal and half a cup of water.

 The sunflower seed oil contains oleic and linoleic acids.
 Linoleic acid has a direct role in maintaining the water permeability barrier of the skin3.
 Skin barrier refers to the ability of your skin to keep moisture.
-It can also help protect the skin from free radicals and sun damage because of its Vitamin E component.
+Its Vitamin E component can also help protect the skin from free radicals and sun damage.

 This essential low waste essential oil helps to reduce puffiness and swelling on your skin.
 Mix with a carrier oil like jojoba oil before applying it to your skin.